Indigenous Summer Intensive

 Tuition and fees

 Tuition and fees for summer session are announced in late Spring.
-The tuition and fees schedule can be found at Accounting Services.
+The tuition and fees schedule can be found in the Undergraduate Calendar.

 If you are a practicing lawyer, student or professional working in the field who would like to register as a non-credit student, please follow the instructions below.
 Please note that this is a graduate-level course.
 Upon successful completion of the course, you will receive an attestation of completion.